 We are a premier consumer financial services company delivering one of the industry's most complete, digitally-enabled product suites.
-Our experience, expertise and scale encompass a broad spectrum of industries, including digital, health and wellness, retail, home, auto, powersports, jewelry, pets and more.
+Our experience, expertise and scale encompass a broad spectrum of industries, including digital, health and wellness, retail, telecommunications, home, auto, outdoor, pet and more.
 We have an established and diverse group of national and regional retailers, local merchants, manufacturers, buying groups, industry associations and healthcare service providers, which we refer to as our "partners."
 We connect our partners and consumers through our dynamic financial ecosystem and provide them with a diverse set of financing solutions and innovative digital capabilities to address their specific needs and deliver seamless, omnichannel experiences.
 We utilize a broad set of distribution channels, including mobile apps and websites, as well as online marketplaces and business management solutions like Point-of-Sale platforms.
 Our offerings include private label, dual, co-brand and general purpose credit cards, as well as short- and long-term installment loans and consumer banking products.
-During 2021, we financed \$165.9 billion of purchase volume, and at December 31, 2021, we had \$80.7 billion of loan receivables and 72.4 million active accounts.
+During 2022, we financed \$180.2 billion of purchase volume, and at December 31, 2022, we had \$92.5 billion of loan receivables and 70.8 million active accounts.

 Our business benefits from longstanding and collaborative relationships with our partners, including some of the nation's leading retailers and manufacturers with well-known consumer brands, such as Lowe's and Sam's Club and also leading digital partners, such as Amazon and PayPal.
 We believe our business model has been successful because it aligns our interests with those of our partners and provides substantial value to both our partners and our customers.
 Our partners promote our credit products because they generate increased sales and strengthen customer loyalty.
 Our customers benefit from instant access to credit, discounts, or other benefits such as cash back rewards, and promotional offers.
-We seek to differentiate ourselves through our deep industry expertise, our long history of consumer lending, our innovative digital capabilities and our cives products instantly to customers across multiple channels.
+We seek to differentiate ourselves through our deep industry expertise, our long history of consumer lending, our innovative digital capabilities and our diverse product suite.
+We have omni-channel (in-store, online and mobile) technology and marketing capabilities, which allow us to offer and deliver our credit products instantly to customers across multiple channels.
 We continue to invest in, and develop, our digital assets to ensure our partners are well positioned for the rapidly evolving environment.
-We have been able to demonstrate our digital capabilities by providing solutions that meet the needs of our partners and customers, with approximately 55% of our consumer revolving applications in 2021 processed through a digital channel.
+We have been able to demonstrate our digital capabilities by providing solutions that meet the needs of our partners and customers, with approximately 57% of our consumer revolving applications in 2022 processed through a digital channel.

 We conduct our operations through a single business segment.
 Profitability and expenses, including funding costs, credit losses and operating expenses, are managed for the business as a whole.
 Substantially all of our revenue activities are within the United States.
-In June 2021, we announced organizational changes aimed to further align the company's activities with its partners and evolving consumer expectations, while leveraging our innovation, data, expertise and scale to deliver products and capabilities to market faster.
-As part of these changes, we established a Growth Organization that includes our marketing, data, analytics, customer experience and product development teams in one cohesive group and we also combined our Technology and Operations teams.
-For our sales activities, we now primarily manage our credit products through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle).
+We primarily manage our credit products through five sales platforms (Home & Auto, Digital, Diversified & Value, Health & Wellness and Lifestyle).
 Those platforms are organized by the types of partners we work with, and are measured on interest and fees on loans, loan receivables, active accounts and other sales metrics.